-F. Requirements for Satisfactory Progress towards the Degree
+Requirements for Satisfactory Progress towards the Degree (up to date information is available on the Graduate College page (https://grad.udel.edu/policies/graduate-academic-policies/)

 Time Limit for Completing the Degree.
 The time limit for completion of degree requirements begins with the date of matriculation and is specifically detailed in the student’s letter of admission.
 Students entering a doctoral program with a master’s degree are given 10 consecutive semesters to complete the requirements.
 Students who change their degree plan and have transferred from one degree program to another degree program are given 10 consecutive semesters from the beginning of the first year in the latest program.
 Students entering a doctoral program with a bachelor’s degree are given 14 consecutive semesters to complete the degree requirements.

 An extension of time limit may be granted for circumstances beyond the student’s control.
 Requests for time extensions must be made in writing and approved by the student’s dissertation committee and the director of the Applied Physiology Program.
-The director will forward the request to the Office of Graduate and Professional Education.
+The director will forward the request to the Graduate College.

 Submission of Required University Forms.
-When a student has met the requirements for admission to candidacy as previously explained, the department should submit a Recommendation for Candidacy for Doctoral Degree form to the Office of Graduate and Professional Education.
+When a student has met the requirements for admission to candidacy as previously explained, the department should submit a Recommendation for Candidacy for Doctoral Degree form to the Graduate College.
 The student’s classification will change to postcandidacy upon admission to candidacy status.
 The deadline for admission to candidacy for the fall semester is August 31.
 The deadline for admission to candidacy for the spring semester is January 31.
 The deadline for admission to candidacy for the summer is April 30.
 Responsibility for seeing that admission to candidacy is secured at the proper time rests with the student.

-To initiate the process for degree conferral, candidates must submit an “Application for Advanced Degree” to the Office of Graduate and Professional Education.
+To initiate the process for degree conferral, candidates must submit an “Application for Advanced Degree” to the Graduate College.
 The application deadlines are February 15 for Spring candidates, January 15 for Winter candidates, May 15 for Summer candidates, and September 15 for Fall candidates.
 The application must be signed by the candidate’s adviser and department chair.
 There is an application fee.
 Payment is required when the application is submitted.
-Upon completion of the audit, the Office of Graduate and Professional Education notifies students in writing when they have met all degree requirements.
+Upon completion of the audit, the Graduate College notifies students in writing when they have met all degree requirements.

 Grade Requirements for Satisfactory Progress.
 Failure to satisfactorily progress in the program will be based on the University Graduate Policy as noted below:

-The Office of Graduate and Professional Education monitors the academic progress of all graduate students and notifies students in writing of all academic deficiencies.
+The Graduate College monitors the academic progress of all graduate students and notifies students in writing of all academic deficiencies.
 The cumulative GPA after each 9-hour increment determines academic standing.

 The University’s Academic Probation Policy is expressed in the following chart: